 - To remove the dust, dampen a rag with some sealer and gently rub the tile until the dust is disappeared.

 - Vacuum your Terracotta floor regularly to keep it clean.
-Depending on wear and tear on the floor eventually sealant may break down which normally happens after two or three years due to dust, dirt and sand.
+Depending on wear and tear on the floor eventually, the sealant may break down which normally happens after two or three years due to dust, dirt, and sand.

 - Keeping your floor clean will lengthen the amount of time between sealant applications.

-- Finally, wash your tile floor weekly with a damp sponge for light glow in your floor.
+- Finally, wash your tile floor weekly with a damp sponge for a light glow on your floor.
 For deep glow, clean with mild dish soap and warm water.